-A June 24, 2017 article in the NY Post cites 7 jobs robots cannot assume from a human. https://nypost.com/2017/06/24/7-jobs-robots-cant-steal-from-you/.
+An article in the NY Post cites 7 jobs robots cannot assume from a human.
 Based on an evaluation by journalist and author Reed Tucker of lifestyle trends along with requirements and desires of the working population, the list includes law enforcement (and related personal-service fields such as firefighting and physical therapists), health care and civil engineering.
-While robots and AI have a place in those professions, solving crimes, fighting fires, demands of caring for a growing aging population with increased longevity, building bridges and buildings require human intelligence and intuition.
+While robots and AI have a place in those professions, solving crimes, fighting fires, demands of caring for a growing aging population with increased longevity, building bridges and buildings all require human intelligence and intuition.

 So does data analysis, one of the 7 professions on the list.
 With new layers of complications in the data analysis world such as privacy concerns, the Internet of Things and globalization, Tucker reports that data analysis is a job a robot can’t steal from a human and a profession with considerable growth potential.
 Intelligence and intuition have been and remain the foundations of data analysis career success.
 Knowledge and professional relationships bring dimension that robots cannot.
 Data analysis is about more than crunching numbers.
 It requires insight and judgment, a combination of art and science, and a focus on data management training.

 Best Job in America

-The career website Glassdoor named “data scientist” the 2017 best job in America, for the second year in a row, and up from number 9 in 2015, offering an exciting future for the data community.
+The career website Glassdoor named “data scientist” one of the best jobs in America, offering an exciting future for the data community.
 The Glassdoor ranking includes earnings potential, career opportunities and number of openings.
 High quality data is the foundation of successful businesses in numerous sectors.
 The data community combines art and science to produce positive results.
 The ability to aggregate, analyze, use and protect data is a mission-critical skill in finance, technology, retail, healthcare and insurance to name a few industries.
 While it might be tempting to resort to a crystal ball, data professionals realize and respect that science and data drive the process, and the art of analysis guides it.